thechelsuk/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 24 December 2025

-- The average temperature today is 4.79˚C,
+- The average temperature today is 4.14˚C,
-- With highs of 5.54˚C and lows of 4.05˚C,
+- With highs of 4.99˚C and lows of 2.94˚C,
-- It may feel like 0.56˚C with scattered clouds
+- It may feel like 1.06˚C with clear sky
-- The wind speed is 6.17m/s and visibility is 10000m
+- The wind speed is 3.58m/s and visibility is 10000m
-- The pressure is 1034hPa and humidity is 71%
+- The pressure is 1035hPa and humidity is 72%
 - The sun will rise at 08:15 and set at 16:00

 <!-- weather_marker ends -->